SandraPapo/NutritionVisualizer/README.md

 - Chart daily calorie and protein intake using a line chart.
 - Interact with chart points to see detailed meal information.

+## Live Demo

+You can try out a live version of the app at [example.netlify.com](https://example.netlify.com).

 ## Technologies Used

 - React